 The table below compares the nutritional composition of various grains (per 100 gram serving):

-How do you prepare ancient grains?
+How to prepare ancient grains:

 For an especially quick way to get more ancient grains in each day, try…

 - Adding a tablespoon or so of amaranth to your morning oatmeal, or stir it in with brown basmati rice to give an added nutrition boost